Social Justice, Policy & Vision

 We have a significant reputation for contributing at a strategic level to a variety of policy agendas and decisions.
 A recent achievement was conducting research that led to a change in decision to build another secure centre.
 Over the years, Safe Ground has been part of the working group reporting to the Families of Offenders Board, supporting the minimum standards for visitors’ centres and creating the Family Support Worker model as part of the original Family Man programme.
 In the early 90s, when Jack Straw issued a Prison Service Instruction prohibiting arts organisations from working in prisons, Antonia Rubinstein, founder of Safe Ground, worked with colleagues to establish the Arts Alliance, now known as the NAACJ.
 Safe Ground was a steering group member of the Arts Alliance until 2014.
-In recent years we have continued our involvement in policy influence and have made significant submissions to; The Harris Review, The Lammy Review, The Farmer Review, The Young Review, PLA Smart Rehabilitation Report.
+In recent years we have continued our involvement in policy influence and have made significant submissions to; The Harris Review, The Lammy Review, The Farmer Review, The Young Review, The Howard League, PLA Smart Rehabilitation Report.

 Safe Ground and Social Justice